zxcodes/fixyy/README.md

 Opening the `.app` from Downloads also works, but it won’t show the drag-to-Applications panel — that’s the disk image.
 Putting it in Applications is what you want for Login items and Accessibility.

 That malware dialog is Gatekeeper.
-Double-click and right-click → Open no longer bypass it. **Open Anyway** in Privacy & Security does.
+Double-click and right-click → Open no longer bypasses it. **Open Anyway** in Privacy & Security does.
 To skip the warning entirely you need an Apple Developer ID and notarization; a self-signed build cannot.

 ## Use